-A closer look at involuntary treatment, transport and the concept of ‘effectiveness’ in adolescent wilderness therapy
+A closer look at involuntary treatment, transport and coercion in adolescent wilderness therapy

 Harper, N. J., Magnuson, D., & Dobud, W.

 For: Research on Social Work Practice?

 Abstract

 Wilderness therapy is an out-of-home adolescent treatment option in the United States serving tens of thousands of youth annually for behavioral, substance and mental health issues.
-This paper responds to two previous studies of wilderness therapy related to the concepts of “involuntary” and “voluntary” and transportation’s impact on outcomes (Tucker et al., 2015; Tucker et al., 20186).
+This paper responds to two previous studies of wilderness therapy related to the concepts of “involuntary” and “voluntary” and transportation’s impact on outcomes (Tucker et al., 2015; Tucker et al., 2018).
 Specifically, we address (1) Tucker’s assumption that being transported equates to being involuntary, and (2) Tucker’s claims that client outcomes are no different for voluntary and involuntary youth, and therefore that transport has no bearing on outcomes.
 We think those findings were random rather than systematic, because they were constructed on a post hoc measure of voluntary.
 To demonstrate, we used data from Outdoor Behavioral Healthcare programs (which utilize wilderness therapy) to articulate five distinct models of voluntary/involuntary constructed from youth and parent report variables.
 All five models found statistically significant differences across a variety of random social and psychological outcomes.
 These findings are random rather than systematic, because the variables were constructed post hoc.
 We also found that low numbers of youth return home following wilderness therapy regardless of their voluntariness.
 Further, we suggest there are flaws in the use of the Youth Outcomes Questionnaire as a measure of treatment effectiveness, and propose a simple alternative.
 Recommendations for practice and further research are offered.